Why Standards Are More Beneficial Than You Think

 2. How do standards help us?

 Harmonizing content types and metadata is difficult enough when you have to do in your own organization.
 To achieve this kind of harmonization across organizations, you need strong nerves.
-But as digitization progresses, content needs to be orchestrated not only within one company, but also across organization and products.
+But as digitization progresses, content needs to be orchestrated not only within one company, but also across organizations and products.
 Consider a smart factory where machinery and devices from different manufactures are combined in common processes.
 It means that the information on how to operate and maintain this machine park needs to assembled and aggregated from different sources.
 This requires standardized delivery formats and taxonomies.

 Figure 3 Intelligent information for smart factories. © Iconimage - Fotolia.com